bengarrett/RetroTxt/docs/src/standard.md

 ## ANSI

 ANSI is an ambiguous term.
-The [American National Standards Institute](https://www.ansi.org/) is a body that published numerous computer text standards, including the famed ANSI Standard (X3.64) Control Sequences for Video Terminals and Peripherals, which introduced the control sequences used in modern terminals applications.
+The [American National Standards Institute](https://www.ansi.org/) is a body that has published numerous computer text standards, including the famed ANSI Standard (X3.64) Control Sequences for Video Terminals and Peripherals, which introduced the control sequences used in modern terminal applications.

-The term ANSI art is probably derived from Microsoft misnaming their [MS-DOS](https://www.britannica.com/technology/MS-DOS) `ANSI.SYS` system driver that allowed the use of these control sequences in the command line.
+It is believed that the term ANSI art originated from Microsoft's misnaming of the ANSI.SYS system driver, which allowed the use of their [MS-DOS](https://www.britannica.com/technology/MS-DOS) operating system.
 ANSI usually refers to these near-identical standards.

 * ISO 6429 - "Control functions for 7-bit and 8-bit coded character sets"